 †† † † † the hi-end doctor

-are you a music lover who owns a hi-end or esoteric system?
+are you a music lover who owns a hi-end system?

-Dear Audiophile, are you aware that your systemís performance (no matter its price or components) can be incredibly enhanced by a perfect setup?
-Just moving the speakers, your listening point, or introducing an audio pro subwoofer in the right way, can make all the difference!
-You should know that more than 30% of the final sound of any system depends on the acoustics of your listening room and its setup.
-If you upgrade from a casual setup, which unfortunately is the norm, to a perfect one, the change is always significant (many times tremendous), as though you have changed (for the best) your entire system!
+Dear Audiophile, are you aware that your systemís performance (no matter its price and components) can be incredibly enhanced by a perfect setup?
+Just moving the speakers, your listening point, or introducing a very serious subwoofer in the right way, can make all the difference!
+You should know that more than 30% - 40% of the final sound of any system depends on the acoustics of your listening room and the setup of your system.
+If you upgrade from a casual (or wrong) setup, which unfortunately is the norm, to a perfect one, the change is always significant (many times tremendous), as though you have changed (for the best) your entire system!
 But, to achieve this result, the Audiophile needs to understand that something effective must be done.
 So, dear music and hi-fi lovers stop buying incredibly expensive (and absurd) accessories for the sake of tiny improvements (if any), and take the bull by the horns!

 sound perfection is not correlated with the price

 Have you ever read in a hi-fi magazine that some very expensive stuff is a joke and sounds consequently?
-The simple answer is NEVER and this has to make you reflect, because it's very far away from reality!
+The simple answer is NEVER, and this has to make you reflect, because it's very far away from reality!
 So, the naÔve Audiophiles, who read and trust hi-fi magazines, have been subliminally taught to believe in the existence of a putative hi-fi equation "the higher the price, the better the equipment and ... its sound".
 Well, I have auditioned many sound-systems that have cost from tens to hundreds of thousands of dollars, and, honestly, the only thing I can say is that Iím deeply sorry for the "poor" owners.
 With just a fraction of the money they have spent (actually, the correct term is "thrown away"), and an accurate system setup, they could be enjoying a far superior listening experience.
-So, stop believing that you have achieved the perfect sound just because you have invested a fortune: it could occur (by a fluke), but, in my experience, I cannot remember this happening!
-Furthermore, the final sound of a system is seriously modified by the room and the position of the speakers, so, the same system, used in different rooms, produces different sounds.
-This is the reason why, at first, people must buy speakers that suit their listening room (almost never they do it) and secondly every system has to be customized and tuned for the best possible frequency response by a professional.
+So, stop believing that you have achieved the perfect sound just because you have spent a fortune: it could occur (by a fluke), but, in my experience, I cannot remember this happening!

 you could be an unwitting victim of "setup-crimes"